 In addition, the chairman of the audit committee, Frank Sica, received, from the date of closing of our initial public offering on June 3, 2008 through September 30, 2008, the equivalent of \$15,000 in the form of shares of our common stock.
-From October 1, 2008 through the date of the 2009 annual meeting of the shareholders of the Company, and for subsequent years measured from the date of the annual meeting of the shareholders of the Company, the chairman of the audit committee, Frank Sica, has received the annual equivalent of \$60,000 in the form of shares of our common stock.
-Beginning on January 1, 2010, John Gaffney and Ole Wikborg will receive the annual equivalent of \$30,000 in the form of shares of our common stock, payable in arrears on a quarterly basis as measured from that date.
-The members of our senior management have not received and will not receive any compensation from us other than for their services as directors.
+From October 1, 2008 through the date of the 2009 annual meeting of the shareholders of the Company, and for subsequent years measured from the date of the annual meeting of the shareholders of the Company, and for subsequent years measured from the date of the annual equivalent of \$60,000 in the form of shares of our common stock.
+Beginning on January 1, 2010, John Gaffney and Ole Wikborg have received the annual equivalent of \$30,000 in the form of shares of our common stock, payable in arrears on a quarterly basis as measured from that date.
+The members of our senior management are provided and compensated by our Manager and have not received and will not receive any compensation from us.
 We do not have any employment contracts with any of our executive officers whose services are provided to us by our Manager.
 For a discussion of the fees payable to our Manager, refer to "Item 7.
-Major Shareholders and Related Party Transactions-Management Agreement".
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Management Agreement".
 Also, we do not have any service contracts with any of our non-executive directors that provide for benefits upon termination of their services.